Patryk2001k/Botinder/README.md

 Botinder is simple app where you can join people with robots.

 # Goal of this project :books::
-This is my project to cv.
 Goal of this project is to create simple app where user can log in, send his profile picture and match with robots.

 # App must be: